-While funnelling your marketing reserves into this grey area may bring about some short-term results, not to mention the gratification of your endeavours pulling in tangible success, it is unavoidably a house of cards; one that will fall in on itself once this tentative customer pool is exhausted and your genuine target market – your long term, loyal, brand advocates - still sat under-developed and under-engaged.
+While funnelling your marketing reserves into this grey area may bring about some short-term results, not to mention the gratification of your endeavours pulling in tangible success, it is unavoidably a house of cards; one that will fall in on itself once this tentative customer pool is exhausted, leaving your genuine target market – those long term, loyal, brand advocates - still sat under-developed and under-engaged.

 In short, the foundations of a successful marketing plan neeed to revolve around knowing more who you shouldn’t engage with than who you should; speaking to those who deserve to be in your field of vision in the format that they want to be spoken to.

 Doing so will automatically fine tune your choices and bring about more efficient activity, generating lasting value in your key audiences by being more things to fewer people, not the other way around.
 Sacrificing effort in areas that are unlikely to yield much return will intrinsically improve quality where you do apply your resources.
 Aiming to please everyone ultimately pleases no-one.

 A few good reference points for finding the right approach are: